All Products

 ALTER TABLE sales_list ADD PARTITION east_asia VALUES ('CHINA', 'KOREA');

-3. (Optional) Verify that the new partition was added successfully.
+3. (Optional) Verify the new partition was created.

 SELECT partition_name, high_value FROM ALL_TAB_PARTITIONS WHERE table_name = 'sales_list';